 If you have a custom jBPM workflow

-The processes used in Magnolia 5.3 have been adopted to support the scheduling of tasks in Pulse.
+The processes used in Magnolia 5.3 have been adapted to support the scheduling of tasks in Pulse.
 If you have changes in the processes, you will need to update those accordingly.

 How to update from Magnolia 5.2 and earlier